arknodel/react-antd-boilerplate/README.md

   2. Navigate to Settings
   3. Click "Pages"
   4. Change the "Source" dropdown to be GitHub Actions
-  5. Change the URL in 404.html for the not found to your site
+  5. Change the --base config in package.json/build to be your repo name